alphagov/government-service-design-manual/service-manual/start/index.md

     url: /service-manual
 ---

-The [Government Digital Strategy](/digitalstrategy) set an ambitious target for teams building services: services so good that people prefer to use them.
+The [Government Digital Strategy](/digitalstrategy) set an ambitious target for teams building government services: make them so good that people prefer to use them.

 ## Putting users first